imyller/node-bcryptjs-cli/README.md

 > The [`bcryptjs`](https://github.com/dcodeIO/bcrypt.js) command line interface.

-Install this globally and you'll have access to the `bcrypt` command anywhere on your system.
+Install this globally and you'll have access to the `bcryptjs` command anywhere on your system.

 ```
 npm install -g bcryptjs-cli